andyhasit/SneakerJS/README.md

 ###1.
 Lets you define your model in simple terms

-    // Define some collections (collectionName, [fields])
+    // Define some collections as <collectionName, [fields]>
     model.collection('customer', ['name', 'email'])
+    model.collection('shipment', ['date'])
-    model.collection('order', ['value', 'status'])
+    model.collection('order', ['value', 'status'], {
-    model.define('shipment', ['date'])

-    // Create a one-to-many join
+      proto: Order
+    })
+    /*
+    Items in the 'order' collection will be initialised with prototyp 'Order' which you will have defined elsewhere..
+    */

+    /*
+    Define the relationships.
+    You can do a lot more with joins, see demo app.
+    */
     model.join('customer', 'order')

-    // Create a many-to-many join
-    model.join('order', 'shipment', {type: 'manyToMany'})
+    model.join('order', 'shipment', {type: 'many-to-many'})

-    // Joins can be customised

 ###2.
 Generates intelligently named functions

-Sneaker generates functions named after your collections (how cool is that?!)
+Sneaker generates functions based on your collections, such as:

     model.getCustomer(<id>)
     model.newCustomer({name: 'joe', email: 'joe@joe.com'})